 Step 8: Work with your existing ponytails.

 When you run out of hair from your head, repeat the pattern with your existing ponytails.
 Simply split the previous ponytail in half, bring both strips under and around the lower pony, and tie it off with an elastic.
-Continue till the ends.
+Continue until the ends.

 Step 9: Pull the chains apart.